 Local Physician Promotes Cooperative Spine Care

-March 14, 2003 Grand Blanc, MI - Dr. Mark Morningstar, Chiropractic Physician of Grand Blanc, MI has been accepted as a member of the American Academy of Spine Physicians (AASP).
+October 31, 2003 Knoxville, TN - Dr. Christopher Bennett, Chiropractic Physician of Knoxville, TN has been accepted as a member of the American Academy of Spine Physicians (AASP).
 The AASP is an organization comprised of neurosurgeons and chiropractic physicians dedicated to improving the quality of spinecare through cooperative and conservative efforts.

 A cooperative interdisciplinary effort between chiropractic physicians and neurosurgeons promotes early detection, timely intervention and improved continuity of spinecare.
 In addition, the unique alliance broadens the scope of preventative, rehabilitative and minimally invasive approaches thus reducing the impact of spine-related disability.

 The AASP is member driven organization, guided by an interdisciplinary Board of Directors and an Academy Council composed of distinguished neurosurgeons and chiropractic physicians throughout the country.